What do we mean by an internal working model?

 Bowlby used the term internal working model to designate a cognitive framework comprising mental representations for understanding the world, self and others.
 This means that you can gain greater understanding about how you relate to others which means it can help you develop better relationships.

-In Bowlby’s theory, by around the age of three the infant will have developed an internal sense of this model which will be the basis of all future interactions with others.
-In Bowlby’s internal working model it is important that the child develops a secure attachment with one caregiver, usually the mother.
+In Bowlby’s theory, by around the age of three the infant will have developed an internal working model guide, a sense of this model which will be the basis of all future interactions with others.
+It guides future and future interactions.
+In Bowlby’s internal working model it is important for child development that the child develops a secure attachment relationship with one caregiver, usually the mother.

 Bowlby’s internal working model has three main features: